auth0-lab/mdl/README.md

     /** ... using a OID4VP handover: */
     {
-      // Parameters coming from the OID4VP transaction let mdocGeneratedNonce, clientId, responseUri, verifierGeneratedNonce;

       deviceResponseMDoc = await DeviceResponse.from(issuerMDoc)
         .usingPresentationDefinition(presentationDefinition)
-        .usingSessionTranscriptForOID4VP(mdocGeneratedNonce, clientId, responseUri, verifierGeneratedNonce)
+        .usingSessionTranscriptForOID4VP(
+          mdocGeneratedNonce,    //
+          clientId,              // Parameters coming from
+          responseUri,           // the OID4VP transaction
+          verifierGeneratedNonce  //
+        )
         .authenticateWithSignature(devicePrivateKey, 'ES256')
         .sign();
     }

     /** ...
 OR ALTERNATIVELY using an "Annex A" transcript: */ {
-      let encodedReaderEngagement; // CBOR as received from the reader let encodedDeviceEngagement; // CBOR as sent to the reader let encodedReaderPublicKey;  // as found in the ReaderEngagement

-      const engagementToApp = Buffer.from(
-        createHash('sha256').update(encodedReaderEngagement).digest('hex'),
-        'hex',
-      );

       deviceResponseMDoc = await DeviceResponse.from(issuerMDoc)
         .usingPresentationDefinition(presentationDefinition)
-        .usingSessionTranscriptForWebAPI(encodedDeviceEngagement, encodedReaderEngagement, encodedReaderPublicKey)
+        .usingSessionTranscriptForWebAPI(
+          encodedDeviceEngagement, // CBOR as received from the reader encodedReaderEngagement, // CBOR as sent to the reader encodedReaderPublicKey,  // as found in the ReaderEngagement )
         .authenticateWithSignature(devicePrivateKey, 'ES256')
         .sign();
     }